tldraw/core/README.md

 | `onRenderCountChange`       | The number of rendered shapes changed.                       |
 | `onBoundsChange`            | The Renderer's screen bounding box of the component changed. |
 | `onError`                   | The Renderer encountered an error.                           |

-> Tip: If providing callbacks, either define the functions outside of the parent component or memoize them first with `React.useMemo`.

 The `@tldraw/core` library provides types for most of the event handlers: